35th Reunion

 Take a deep breath and imagine!
 Join Lee and Camille for a fun, interactive session that explores your personal and highly timely opportunities to thrive, create meaning, and have impact.

 We’re convinced that now is the perfect time for each of us to identify problems we care about and discover our power to advance solutions through a new combination of intuition, collaboration and personal experience.
 Drawing on principles of human-centered design and our conviction that you have a particular zone of genius to draw from, we’ll go through an exercise that invites you to imagine a concrete, imaginative solution to a problem that matters to you.
 Tune in to the voice that speaks a little louder now that we no longer need to “comp,” and intentionally design a “next chapter” in your life, through an invitation to work on a project inspired by your values.
 Lee, with his background in human-centered design, primary care, and healing, and Camille, with her expertise in creativity, entrepreneurship, and coaching, will guide an exercise designed to open up new possibilities for your next chapter.
-This program can accommodate up to 60 participants.*
+This program can accommodate up to 60 participants and pre-registration is required – you can register here.

 Facilitators: Lee M. Sanders and Camille Landau